d3vzer0/reternal-backend/README.md

 RE:TERNAL is a centralised purple team simulation platform.
 Reternal uses agents installed on a simulation network to execute various known red-teaming techniques in order to test blue-teaming capabilities.
 The simulations are mapped to the MITRE ATT&CK framework.
-This repo contains parts of the back-end API writtin in Python (with the help of Flask and Celery).
+This repo contains parts of the back-end API writtin in Python (with the help of FastAPI and Celery).

 #### Component installation
 Please visit https://github.com/d3vzer0/reternal-quickstart for a complete overview of all the components and a quickstart tutorial in order to get everything up and running.